 Behind the history of Moti Masjid lies the history of one of the most significant characters in the history of Muslim women in India, Sikander Begum.
 Being a relatively liberated and progressive woman compared to the time in which she lived, Sikander Begum had built roads, bridges and a number of graceful and elegant monuments such as the Moti Masjid in Bhopal.
 The Moti Masjid was built in 1860 and since then it is one of the most significant landmarks in Madhya Pradesh.

 How to reach Moti Masjid

 Bhopal can be easily reached by regular flights and trains from different important cities such as Delhi, Gwallior, Mumbai and Indore.
 There are also daily buses to Bhopal that take the tourists to this walled city.
-Moti Masjid inside the city premises of Bhopal can be easily reached by any transport, local or private.
+You can reach Moti Masjid easily through any local or private transport.